gtraiano/weather-forecast-demo-mongodb/README.md

-# demo-weather-forecast
+# weather-forecast-demo
 > Demo weather forecast website

-## Description
+## Information

-Demonstration of the Weather Forecast Application.
 Frontend written in Vue.js, backend in Node + Express.

-Application utilizes
+The application utilizes
  - Nominatim and Openstreetmap API for location data
  - OpenWeather API for forecast data
  - Vue Leaflet to render the map